sommerfeld-io/tech-radar/README.md

 The technology radar for the [Sommerfeld.io](https://github.com/sommerfeld-io) GitHub organization.
 It provides an overview of technologies, tools, frameworks, and practices we use, assess, or have on our radar for future consideration.

+The radar can also be customized to visualize your own technology landscape by providing a custom configuration file.

 - [sommerfeldio/tech-radar](https://hub.docker.com/r/sommerfeldio/tech-radar) on Docker Hub
 - [GitHub Repository](https://github.com/sommerfeld-io/tech-radar)
 - [How to Contribute](https://github.com/sommerfeld-io/.github/blob/main/CONTRIBUTING.md)